Skip to content →

 Understand your users

 The more popular your product, the more feedback you'll get.
-Overflowing inboxes are a good sign unless they're bug reports.
-Don’t worry too much about organizing all the feedback.
-Collect it and use it as a research library when developing new features.
+Overflowing inboxes are a good sign (unless they're bug reports).
+Collect user feedback and use it as a research library when developing new features.
 Try to spot trends.
-Use feedback, even complaints, as an opportunity to get to know your users and ask them to explain why they want a specific feature so you find out their needs.
-Solve the problem – don’t just build the feature.
+Attach requests and feedback to the relevant issue, to bring the voice of your customers directly into product development.
+Reading feedback, even complaints, is an opportunity to get to know your users and build exactly what they actually need.

 Scope issues to be as small as possible